khusnetdinov/.janus/README.md

 ## Pre-requisites

 You need install [Janus distribution](https://github.com/carlhuda/janus) of Vim.
+For using theme for vim tmux line need to install to system fonts from powerline plugin and use them in terminal setting.

 Also this distribution requires `jq`.